 Basic economic activities in Genoa include farming and retail sales.
 The community boasts a technologically advanced K-12 school system; a state-of-the-art and comprehensive medical facility; and an expansive sand mining operation, which is among the county’s largest employers.

 Located approximately 20 miles west of Columbus, Nebraska on Highway 22, Genoa is a bedroom community with very affordable housing.
 There are an estimated 446 homes in the community, with approximately 95 percent occupancy.
 The average cost of a home within city limits is $81,029.
 The Genoa Housing Authority operates a 20-unit apartment complex that offers low-cost housing wherein rent is calculated at approximately 25-30 percent of the tenant’s income.

-Genoa has a beautiful, 32-acre park with picnic shelters and barbecue grills, camping facilities with electrical hookups, playground equipment, two lighted ball diamonds, two sand volleyball courts, and restrooms.
+Genoa has a beautiful, 32-acre park with picnic shelters and barbecue grills, camping facilities with electrical hookups, playground equipment, three lighted ball diamonds, two sand volleyball courts, and restrooms.
 The park also features a municipal pool that was built in 2012.
 Additional recreational opportunities include Headworks Park, which features a 10-acre recreation area with picnic areas, shelter, grills, restrooms, and 20- and 30-amp outlets.
 The sandy beach is a popular spot for swimmers and fishing.
 Weir Park, also at the Headworks, is a favorite spot for ATV and dirt bike riders.

 ECONOMIC AND DEMOGRAPHIC DATA

 The 2020 Census identifies Genoa as having a population of 987.

 The Community Profile for the City of Genoa includes information on population, labor, transportation, utilities, and services.